This guide has been produced for information purposes only. As a mortgage broker, we're not able to offer tax advice.

 It’s also important that you consult a tax adviser and/or accountant as they can ensure everything is set up correctly, giving you the best chance of a straightforward mortgage process.

-The eligibility criteria for a limited company to get a buy-to-let mortgage is pretty similar to the eligibility criteria for a normal buy-to-let mortgage.
+The eligibility criteria for a buy to let limited company mortgage is pretty similar to the eligibility criteria for a normal buy to let mortgage.

 For example: